 Once I got even almost arrested at a French airport for carrying cheese.

 But mostly it’s really much more handy.
-The longest I ‘survived’ on hand luggage were two weeks in Italy in summer; and I did not stink…
+The longest I ‘survived’ on hand luggage was four weeks in the ABC-islands and while island-hopping in the Canaries.
+And neither of these places did I stink up.

 Considering that at least in Germany babbel.com is advertising a lot, to my surprise, I don’t know anybody actually learning with this online tool.
 Anybody but me that is.
 And I will tell you why I love using it.